d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 x.grad == 4 * x
 ```

+:begin_tab:`mxnet`

 If we subsequently compute the gradient of another variable
 whose value was calculated as a function of `x`,
 the contents of `x.grad` will be overwritten.

+:end_tab:

+:begin_tab:`pytorch`

+If we subsequently compute the gradient of another variable
+whose value was calculated as a function of `x`, we need to clear the previous
+values in `x.grad` first, as PyTorch accumulates and adds the gradient in default.

+:end_tab:

 ```{.python .input}
 with autograd.record():